elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Strategy pattern is part of the Behavioral design pattern set.
+      <strong>Interview Response:</strong> The Strategy pattern belongs to the behavioral pattern group in JavaScript, which focuses on communication and interaction between objects and classes.
     </div>
   </div>
 </details>